CockHeroJoe/CHAP/docs/index.md

 - Create round config files for each round from the [template](template.yaml) ([more info](#round-config-files)).
 - Run the Cock Hero Assembly Program with the round config filenames as arguments ([more info](#Usage)).
-- If mutltiple versions are generated for each clip (`--versions` is more than 1), select your prefered version for each clip, using the GUI that pops up. **Note**: 4K inputs are very slow to preview.
+- If mutltiple versions are generated for each clip (`--versions` is more than 1), select your prefered version for each clip, using the GUI that pops up. **Note**: 4K inputs are *very* slow to preview.
+- Wait (this may take several hours).
-- Enjoy
+- Enjoy the final output video!

 This is a work-in-progress.
 If you find a bug or would like a new feature, please see the [contributing section](#Contributing).